HSLdevcom/digitransit-ui/docs/Configuration.md

 about how to create a configuration file for a customized theme.
 The following list, though it might be incomprehensive, descripes availabe options for this config file.

-* APP_TITLE: Name the location (e.g. city, municipality, state, aso.) to be served.
+* APP_TITLE: Name the location (e.g. city, municipality, state, aso.) to be served by the UI.
-* CONFIG: Define the configuration file to be loaded for the Digitransit-ui instance if it should be different from `config.default.js`.
+* CONFIG: Define the configuration file to be loaded by the UI if it should be different from `config.default.js`.
-For instance, if you are about to run a Digitransit instance for the `Oulu` area, you will define `CONFIG=oulu` to get `config.oulu.js`.
+For instance, if you are about to run an UI for the `Oulu` area, you will define `CONFIG=oulu` to get `config.oulu.js`.
-* MAP_URL: Define the address ot the tile server serving map tiles for the background map.
+* MAP_URL: Define the address of the tile server serving map tiles for the background map.
 You can host your own tiles, buy them from a commercial provider or use free tiles.
+* PORT: Define the port number to access the UI service.